MihirGrand/MihirGrand/README.md

 I'm Mihir!
 I'm an app developer, mainly focused on developing apps for Windows and Android.

+You can find my portfolio at [https://github.com/MihirGrand/Portfolio/blob/main/Portfolio.pdf](https://github.com/MihirGrand/MihirGrand/blob/main/Portfolio.pdf).
+All rights of the works shown inside the file are reserved with me and none of them can / should be used without my written approval.

 <!--
 **MihirGit1/MihirGit1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.